alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 ## Back to the "Seurat CCA" paper

 In the _Method_ section of the "Seurat CCA" paper, authors had several assumptions to get to the final result of cell embeddings.
-An important assumption is to "treat the covariance matrix within each dataset as diagonal", meaning that genes are independent to each other, which is not true.
+An important assumption is to "treat the covariance matrix within each dataset as diagonal", meaning that genes are independent to each other, which is **NOT** true.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">